Vampyrius: Threats

-Rhacophorus vampyrus is classified as endangered under the IUCN Red List in 2014.
-R. vampyrus is geographically separated from its two main populations, due to the lower elevation being uninhabitable between these two areas.
+Vampyrius vampyrus is classified as endangered under the IUCN Red List in 2014.
+V. vampyrus is geographically separated from its two main populations, due to the lower elevation being uninhabitable between these two areas.
 Due to this, having a larger range of the species would be improbable naturally, and reproduction to possibility increase the population would need human intervention due to the unsuitable conditions.
-Along with this, R. vampyrus needs to live in moist and dense montane rainforest environments.
-Threats such as Deforestation, along with exploitation of other forest resources are threats to R. vampyrus, along with the aquaculture and agriculture processes, mostly for the harvesting of coffee beans, can cause environmental changes to the area.
-These changes continue to decrease the amount of the species alive, and due to the threats persisting, the number of individuals in the species is continuing to decrease.
-Road development is also another factor that may put the environmental and species of R. Vampyrus in danger, where building roads requires damaging ecosystems along with a possible contributor to deforestation.
-Since R. Vampyrus needs montane rainforest environments to survive, deforestation and other factors disturbing the rainforests could cause extinction of the endangered species.
-Along with this, R. vampyrus lives in arboreally, dwelling in trees along with reproduction that occurs mainly in tree holes.
-Losing the natural environmental poses a threat on the reproduction and habitat of R. vampyrus.
-Vietnam faces challenges with protecting forests, in order to preserve the ecosystem that is present, including R. vampyrus.
+Along with this, V. vampyrus needs to live in moist and dense montane rainforest environments.
+Threats such as Deforestation, along with exploitation of other forest resources are threats to V. vampyrus, along with the aquaculture and agriculture processes, mostly for the harvesting of coffee beans, can cause environmental changes to the area.
+These changes continue to decrease the number of frogs alive, and due to the threats persisting, the number of individuals in the species is continuing to decrease.
+Road development is also another factor that may put the environmental and species of V. Vampyrus in danger, where building roads requires damaging ecosystems along with a possible contributor to deforestation.
+Since V. Vampyrus needs montane rainforest environments to survive, deforestation and other factors disturbing the rainforests could cause extinction of the endangered species.
+Along with this, V. vampyrus lives in arboreally, dwelling in trees along with reproduction that occurs mainly in tree holes.
+Losing the natural environmental poses a threat on the reproduction and habitat of V. vampyrus.
+Vietnam faces challenges with protecting forests, in order to preserve the ecosystem that is present, including V. vampyrus.

 Efforts

 This species is only known to be found in protected areas, which include Bidoup-Nui National Park and Ta Dung Nature Reserve.
-There is also probability that R. vampyrus ranges into other areas, which may be protected areas such as Chu Yang Sin National Park and Phuoc Binh National Park, along with unprotected areas as well.
+There is also probability that V. vampyrus ranges into other areas, which may be protected areas such as Chu Yang Sin National Park and Phuoc Binh National Park, along with unprotected areas as well.
 There is a lack of data on the species overall, which could be a factor that inhibits conservation efforts to be made.
-One way which conservation can be attempted for R. vampyrus is finding more data and doing extended research on the species, specifically including research on habitat threats, population, and the ecology of the species.
+One way which conservation can be attempted for V. vampyrus is finding more data and doing extended research on the species, specifically including research on habitat threats, population, and the ecology of the species.
 The frog has not since been translocated in order to attempt conservation, or has been in captivation.